 Beamish is a world famous open air museum.
-We tell the story of life in North East England in Georgian, Victorian and Edwardian times.
+We tell the story of life in North East England during the 1820s, 1900s and 1940s.

 Beamish stands in 300 acres of beautiful County Durham countryside.
 With so many things to see, Beamish is a wonderful day out for people of all ages.

 The Town represents a typical North Eastern market town in the years leading up to the First World War.

 Rowley Station, adjacent to The Town, is a typical country station as it would have been in Edwardian times.

 1940s Farm, describing the story of life on the Home Front in the rural North East and how farming saved the nation from starvation during the war.

 No recreation of the history of North East England would be complete without a colliery and the people who worked and lived around it.